-The Department of Natural Resources and Mines and Energy (DNRME) now has responsibility for the site.
-Queries in relation to the site can be directed to DNRME on 13 QGOV (13 74 68).
+The Department of Resources has overall management responsibility for the site.
+General queries in relation to the site can be directed to 13 QGOV (13 74 68).

-DES used the ‘chain of responsibility’ amendments to the EP Act to issue an EPO to a ‘related person’ of Linc.
-The EPO requires the recipient to take steps to decommission most of the site’s dams and provide a bank guarantee of $5.5 million to secure compliance with the order.
+In May 2016, the department issued an Environmental Protection Order (EPO) to a ‘related person’ of Linc.
+The EPO requires the recipient to take steps to decommission most of the site’s dams and provide a bank guarantee of $5.5 million to secure compliance with the EPO.

-The recipient of the EPO has appealed to the Planning and Environment Court.
+The recipient appealed the EPO to the Planning and Environment Court.
 The Appeal is currently stayed until the finalisation of other proceedings.

 Investigation and prosecution of Linc and former executives

-On 9 April 2018, a Brisbane District Court jury convicted Linc Energy Limited of all five counts of wilfully and unlawfully causing serious environmental harm, in contravention of the Environmental Protection Act 1994.
-These verdicts conclude a ten week trial, which is the culmination of the largest and most complex environmental investigation conducted by the environmental regulator in Queensland’s history.
+On 9 April 2018, a Brisbane District Court jury convicted Linc of all five counts of wilfully and unlawfully causing serious environmental harm, in contravention of the Environmental Protection Act 1994.
+The verdict is the result of the largest and most complex environmental investigation conducted by the environmental regulator in Queensland’s history.